eloysentana/volatility-modelling/README.md

 * **Comparison with VIX**
 * **Regime classification methods**: Hidden Markov Models (HMM) and Markov Switching Autoregressive Models (MSAR)

+The PDF file containing the explanations, plots and results is this [Volatility Modelling and Regime Classification Methods.pdf](Volatility%20Modelling%20and%20Regime%20Classification%20Methods.pdf)

 The project is designed as a **learning notebook**, combining implementation, testing, and reflection on the practical behavior of these models with real financial data (S&P 500, Yahoo Finance).

 ## 📊 Key Results